amellalalex/weenyterm/docs/install/linux.md

     !!! note
-        It is recommended that you install via Copr so that it is easiest to stay up to date as future versions of wezterm are released.
+        It is recommended that you install via Copr so that it is easiest to stay up to date as future versions of weenyterm are released.

     The CI system builds `.rpm` files on CentOS and Fedora systems.
     These are likely compatible with other rpm-based distributions.